satcar77/tech-interview-problems/README.md

 205. Implement an LRU (Least Recently Used) cache.
 It should be able to be initialized with a cache size n, and contain the following methods:
+- set(key, value): sets key to value.
+If there are already n items in the cache and we are adding a new item, then it should also remove the least recently used item.
+- get(key): gets the value at key.
+If no such key exists, return null.
 Each operation should run in O(1) time.

 206. Design a system to crawl and copy all of Wikipedia using a distributed network of machines.
 More specifically, suppose your server has access to a set of client machines.
 Your client machines can execute code you have written to access Wikipedia pages, download and parse their data, and write the results to a database.
+- How will you reach as many pages as possible?

+- How can you keep track of pages that have already been visited?

+- How will you deal with your client machines being blacklisted?

+- How can you update your database when Wikipedia pages are added or updated?

 207. Implement a file syncing algorithm for two computers over a low-bandwidth network.
 What if we know the files in the two computers are mostly the same?